owen-melville/photo-reactor/README.md

 <b><h2> Step 3a: Assemble the LED Holders </b></h2>

+The LED Holder takes the 3D printed insert, and adds in a heat sink and a ~1W LED with attached wires to be controlled by the microcontroller.

+<b>Parts Required:</b>
+- LED star
+- Wires
+- Wire connectors
+- 3D Printed LED Holder
+- Optional: Solder seal connectors

+<b>Steps:</b>
+  1. Take your LED star, it should have two large soldering pads labelled + and -
+  2. Clean the LED star pads using rubbing alcohol (isopropanol) and a tissue 3.```diff - <b> Tricky step Alert! </b> '''

 <b><h2> Step 3b: Assemble the Fan Base </b></h2>

 <b><h2> Step 3c: (Optional) Assemble the Fan Holder </b></h2>